kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

   create a namespaced `ResourceClaim` in the Pod's namespace using `template.Spec.Spec`, and attach standard OwnerReferences mapping it to the Pod.
+- When a `PodGroupResourceClaim` references a `ClusterResourceClaimTemplateName`, create a namespaced `ResourceClaim` in the PodGroup's namespace using `template.Spec.Spec`, and attach standard OwnerReferences mapping it to the PodGroup.

 ### Admission & Validation

-A Pod reference to a cluster-scoped template does not require explicit reference authorization checks (such as `SubjectAccessReview`) during Pod admission.
+A Pod or PodGroup reference to a cluster-scoped template does not require explicit reference authorization checks (such as `SubjectAccessReview`) during Pod or PodGroup admission.
 This is consistent with other cluster-scoped templates and class resources like `StorageClass` or `RuntimeClass`.